Scientific Computing & Applied Mathematics Curriculum

 Other Requirements

-Students in the SciCAM program may pursue a Plan I thesis or Plan II capstone (comprehensive examination) curriculum.
+The SciCAM program offers two capstone options: Plan I thesis track and Plan II capstone exam track.
+Students in the SciCAM program pursue either a Plan I thesis or Plan Il capstone (comprehensive examination) curriculum.

 1. The ability to take a real-life science or engineering problem, and create a mathematical model of it, under supervision or with the help of discussions with colleagues.